 Walking is also a form of exercise that is weight-bearing.
 Weight-bearing cardio exercise — in addition to resistance training — is recommended for older people as a way to preserve bone strength and prevent or manage osteoporosis.
 (8)

-[Read More: A Guide to the Best Pre-Workouts]
+[Read More: Best Pre-Workouts]

 If you have a cardiovascular or metabolic condition that makes it difficult for you to lose weight, walking may help prevent or manage these conditions, which can in turn potentially boost your weight loss efforts.